 - Keep consistency of color throughout your design, be it a poster, home color scheme or a multi-page site.
 If each room or page is in a totally different color palette, it can create an inharmonious experience and confuse people as to your personal brand.

 - Explore free web-based color tools, such as Adobe Color and Illustrator Color Guide.
 These programs have preset color palettes and can be a good place to start.

 - Always test colors on your audience, and on the platforms you use most.
 See what works well and what doesn’t.

 - Once you’ve established your color palette, save time and money by finding royalty-free graphics, photos, and vectors that fit your scheme.
-With Graphicstock, you can search by any color for completely customized results.
+With Storyblocks, you can search by any color for completely customized results.